The Atheist Bible

 - Just like every culture knows their own magic fish, ox, or fairy for the tale of Cinderella, every culture knows their own gods and spirits in their religious stories.
 The same god does not arise in different regions.
-We discuss the different gods in the Chapter on Religion.

 This means that there is no X such that

-If you cannot prove it wrong
+If you cannot prove it false

 that doesn’t make it true.